 DCS, Your One Vendor For IT

 As we enter the era of cloud computing, it's a sure thing that many users will be unsure of the security of the system they are using and the documents and files stored within.
-Truthfully, these systems are fairly secure but not 100% as there is still a chance of information being stolen.
+Truthfully, these systems are fairly secure but not 100% as information is still possible to be stolen.
 In order to minimize this chance, it would be a good idea to ensure that your files are secure within the cloud service you are using.

 Here are four tips on how you can keep data stored in the cloud safe.

-1. Cloud encryption is key: When you store files in the cloud, they are actually stored on a server somewhere.
-It would be a good idea to check with your provider what encryption they use on their servers.
+1. Cloud encryption is key: When storing files in the cloud, they are stored on a server somewhere.
+It would be good to check with your provider what encryption they use on their servers.
 In case you were wondering, encryption is the conversion of data and messages into a form that can't be easily read by unintended parties.
 With most digital systems, encryption will make files unreadable without the proper key to essentially decode the information and turn it into something we can read.

-Checking with the different services you use can go a long way in helping you decide what to store and where.
-For example Google doesn't doesn't currently encrypt files stored on Drive.
+Checking the different services you use can go a long way in helping you decide what to store and where.
+For example, Google doesn't currently encrypt files stored on Drive.
 The same goes for Evernote and the free version of Dropbox.
-There is rumor that these companies especially Google are working on establishing encryption for all files but this may not happen for a while.
-Some providers like SugarSync do use encryption but it may not be enough.
+There is a rumor that these companies, especially Google, are working on establishing encryption for all files, but this may not happen for a while.
+Some providers like SugarSync do use encryption, but it may not be enough.
 To ensure maximum security, look for providers that offer at least 128-bit AES encryption.
 Anything higher will obviously be better.

-2. Secure files before they go online: All encryption can be broken and some forms just take longer.
-To add another level of security, it would be a good idea to encrypt or secure your files before they are uploaded to the cloud.
+2. Secure files before they go online: All encryption can be broken, and some forms take longer.
+It would be a good idea to encrypt or secure your files before they are uploaded to the cloud to add another level of security.
 Did you know that popular programs like Office and Adobe Acrobat allow users to encrypt documents with a password?

 Another option is to add a password for access before the files are uploaded.
 There are other options as well, including using a program like boxcryptor that creates an encrypted folder on your hard drive and links to various cloud storage services.
 When you place a file into the boxcryptor folder, it will be synced with the related service and automatically encrypted.